 Do your kids love playdough as much as mine?
-After years of using store bought, I finally figured out the best homemade playdough recipe this year!
+After years of using store bought, I finally figured out the best homemade playdough recipe without cream of tartar this year!

 My kids play with playdough all the time.
 It’s the perfect indoor activity when it’s rainy or cold, and I can pretty much guarantee they’ll settle down in the evening if I’ve got playdough ready to be molded for them on the table.

 Not only do we use it for play time, but this year, we’ve even seen how useful it can be in our homeschool.
 Charlotte uses it to shape numbers and letters, creates patterns, and even practices cutting with her playdough.

 And, now that we make our own, she even gets to do a little learning in her “kitchen classroom” by helping me make it.